prof3ssorSt3v3/mad9034/docs/deliverables/miniProject/exercise4.md

 ::: tip Figma File

-Continue to use the Figma file from exercise 1.
+Continue to use the Figma file from Exercise 1.
-Complete your work on the corresponding page for this exercise.
+Complete your work on the page corresponding to Exercise 4.

 :::